SciML/LinearSolve.jl/docs/src/advanced/custom.md

 # Passing in a Custom Linear Solver
-Julia users are constantly a wide variety of applications in the SciML ecosystem, often requiring custom handling.
+Julia users are building a wide variety of applications in the SciML ecosystem, often requiring problem-specific handling of their linear solves.
 As existing solvers in `LinearSolve.jl` may not be optimally suited for novel applications, it is essential for the linear solve interface to be easily extendable by users.
 To that end, the linear solve algorithm `LinearSolveFunction()` accepts a user-defined function for handling the solve.
 A